-The ONEcleaner delivers a unique medical instrument cleaner solution of enzymes, detergents, and lubricating surface cleaner to rapidly breakdown bioburden, remove debris from the surface of medical devices, prevent surgical instrument corrosion, remove stains from medical devices, enhance the surface protective passive layer of surgical stainless steel, and lubricate surgical instruments.
+The ONE cleaner delivers a unique surgical instrument cleaner solution of enzymes, detergents, and a lubricant to rapidly breakdown bioburden, remove debris from the surface of medical devices, prevent surgical instrument corrosion, remove stains from medical devices, enhance the surface protective passive layer of surgical stainless steel, and lubricate surgical instruments.

-ONEcleaner surgical instrument cleaners assure you that your surgical instruments will be lubricated with every reprocessing cycle.
-ONEcleaner surgical instrument lubricating cleaners deliver a water soluble lubricant, while cleaning devices residue free with lower cleaning costs.
+ONE cleaner surgical instrument enzyme cleaners lubricate with every reprocessing cycle.
+The surgical instrument lubricating cleaners deliver a water soluble lubricant, while cleaning devices residue free with lower cleaning costs.

 Call Customer Service: 1- 509-220-2456